Not on View

 Constantin Brancusi was born February 19, 1876, in Hobitza, Romania.
-He studied art at the Craiova School of Arts and Crafts from 1894 to 1898 and at the Bucharest School of Fine Arts from 1898 to 1901.
-Eager to continue his education in Paris, Brancusi arrived there in 1904 and enrolled in the Ecole des Beaux-Arts in 1905.
-The following year, his sculpture was shown at the Salon d’Automne, where he met Auguste Rodin.
+He studied art at the Craiova School of Arts and Crafts from 1894 to 1898, and at the Bucharest School of Fine Arts from 1898 to 1901.
+Eager to further his education, Brancusi moved to Paris in 1904 and enrolled in the École des Beaux-Arts in 1905.
+The following year, a number of his sculptures were shown at the Salon d’Automne, where he met Auguste Rodin.

-Soon after 1907, Brancusi’s mature period began.
-The sculptor had settled in Paris but throughout these years returned frequently to Bucharest and exhibited there almost every year.
-In Paris, his friends included Marcel Duchamp, Fernand Léger, Henri Matisse, Amedeo Modigliani, and Henri Rousseau.
-In 1913, five of Brancusi’s sculptures were included in the Armory Show in New York.
-Alfred Stieglitz presented the first solo show of Brancusi’s work at his gallery “291,” New York, in 1914.
+After 1907, Brancusi matured significantly as an artist.
+He settled in Paris but travelled frequently to Bucharest where he exhibited almost every year.
+In Paris his friends included Marcel Duchamp, Fernand Léger, Henri Matisse, Amedeo Modigliani, and Henri Rousseau.
+In 1913 five of Brancusi’s sculptures were included in the Armory Show in New York.
+Alfred Stieglitz presented the first solo show of Brancusi’s work at his 291 Gallery in New York in 1914.

 Brancusi was never a member of any organized artistic movement, although he associated with Francis Picabia, Tristan Tzara, and many other Dadaists in the early 1920s.
-In 1921, he was honored with a special issue of The Little Review.
-He traveled to the United States twice in 1926 to attend his solo shows at Wildenstein and at the Brummer Gallery in New York.
-The following year, a historic trial was initiated in the United States to determine whether Brancusi’s Bird in Space was liable for duty as a manufactured object or as a work of art.
+In 1921 he was honored in a special issue of The Little Review.
+He traveled to the United States twice in 1926 to attend his solo shows at the Wildenstein and at the Brummer galleries in New York.
+The following year, a historic trial was held in the United States to determine whether Brancusi’s Bird in Space was liable for duty as a manufactured object or as a work of art.
 The court decided in 1928 that the sculpture was a work of art.
-Brancusi traveled extensively in the 1930s, visiting India and Egypt as well as European countries.
+Brancusi traveled extensively in the 1930s, visiting India and Egypt as well as Europe.
 He was commissioned to create a war memorial for a park in Târgu Jiu, Romania, in 1935, and designed a complex that included gates, tables, stools, and an Endless Column.
 After 1939, Brancusi continued to work in Paris.
-His last sculpture, a plaster Grand Coq, was completed in 1949.
+His last sculpture, the plaster Grand Coq, was completed in 1949.
 In 1952, Brancusi became a French citizen.
 He died March 16, 1957, in Paris.